Skip Navigation Linkswww.mathertel.de --> Arduino Projects --> DMX Shield with isolation

 DC1 NME 0505 A dc-dc-converter.
 The chip that provides another 5 v source for the DMX signal converter.

 Now you can check if the secondary 5v power is existing.
+Put it on top of an Arduino and measure the voltage at the capacitor C4.
+It should be near by 5V.

 The optocouplers and the driver chips...